markreha/cloudworkshop/sdk/docs/development/README.md

  3. Open your Eclipse 'cloudservices' Workspace.
  4. Import the 'cloudservices' Template app from the SDK or the 'cloudservices' Reference app from your local GIT repository.
 Importing the project into Eclipse can be done by selecting the File->Import menu options in Eclipse, under the General section select the 'Existing Projects into Workspace' open, navigate to the root of the SDK to import the Template app or navigate to one folder higher than were the 'cloudservices' repository was cloned to, **make sure you check the 'copy' checkbox when importing**, and click the Finish button.
  3. To build and run the project invoke the following:
-	 - Build the Project by selecting the Run->Run As->Maven Build and then set the name to My Cloudservices Build, set the Goals to clean deploy, set the Profiles to dev, and click the Run button.
+	 - Build the Project by selecting the Run->Run Configurations, select the Maven Build type, click the New Icon, and then set the name to My Cloudservices Build, set the Goals to clean package, set the Profiles to dev, and click the Run button.
+This build configuration will now be available when you select the Run Icon from the toolbar.
 	 - Add the Project to your Tomcat Server.
 This can be done by right clicking on the Tomcat Server in the Servers tab and adding the 'cloudservices' project to the Configured section.
 Your should also make sure you use the /cloudservices path for your web module.
 This can be done by double clicking on the Tomcat Server in the Servers tab, selecting the Modules tab from the Server configuration page, adding or editing the cloudservices Web Module.
 	 - From the Servers tab click the Start icon for Tomcat to start the Tomcat Server.
+Make sure you MySQL database is running or you will get an error starting the application.

 Build the IoT Reporting App